 A LOOK AT DUAL ENERGY TO BETTER UNDERSTAND TRI-ENERGY

-For details on this good deal from your Utility company, follow this link to “Is the Dual Energy electrical rate program worthwhile?”
+For details on this good deal from your utility company, follow this link to “Is the Dual Energy electrical rate program worthwhile?”
 For a general overview of just what is a “Heat Pump”, follow this link Heat Pumps – an Overview.

-How do you know when your present system is wasting money?
+How do you know when your Dual Energy heating system is wasting money?

 You have learned to pay attention to that little light in the kitchen that tells you when your electricity rate has changed from bargain electricity to expensive electricity.
-When it is cold enough outdoors to turn that light on, your electrical heat pump is shut down and the fuel fired furnace kicks in.
+When it is cold enough outdoors for that light to turn on, your electrical heat pump is shut down and the fuel fired furnace kicks in automatically.
 That light usually goes on at -12C.

-The important thing to realize is that modern heat pumps continue to provide some heat even when it is extremely cold outdoors.
-They continue to do that more economically than any other heat source, but when it is very cold outdoors it is not enough heat to heat the house – but it is still an important quantity of cheap heat.
+The important thing to realize is that heat pumps continue to provide some efficient heat even when it is very cold outside.
+They continue to do that more economically than any other heat source, but when it gets colder it doesn’t generate enough to heat the whole house – however it is still an important source of cheap heat.

 This electrical plenum heater is also being used to keep the supply air comfortable at all times.
 It even turns on modulated electric heat during colder winter days when the heat pump starts pumping out air that is no longer comfortable, long before the thermostat registers that the house temperature is dropping.
 In fact as I read through the comments of homeowners who have used this system for one winter or more, they confirm the money savings but seem to be far more interested in the even heat and increased comfort.
 Like this note:

 "Everyone talks about money saved, but more importantly for us is how much more comfortable we are.
 The air is not dry because of burning fuel and excessive heat.
 We have a grandson now, and he enjoys playing with the air duct on the floor in front of the solarium and feeling the air blow in his face.
 It is always a comfortable temperature for him."